ashbeka/research-notes/Drafts_digest.md

 - DS maps as label-free triage products (heatmaps/masks/polygons) usable in GIS workflows for disaster response, with agriculture/infrastructure/environment/insurance applications logged as future evaluation.
 - Land-use geodesic drift (Phase-2): track geodesic drift of class-level subspace/SPD prototypes over time as a land-use transition metric feeding into MCDA once land-use segmentation is available.
 - Geodesic post-processing (optional): use image-space geodesic distances/shortest paths as an edge-aware prior so change masks respect strong boundaries (e.g., roads, rivers), as an alternative to CRF/morphology.
+- PCA/DS-based building reconstruction (future): learn pre-disaster PCA (or geodesic PCA) manifolds for buildings and, post-disaster, reconstruct their likely original structures by projection, using reconstruction residuals as building-level damage maps (lighter-weight alternative or complement to GAN-based reconstructions).

 ## [OPEN] Gaps
 - Compute budget targets (latency/VRAM/GPU-hours).